deepakveeravalli/get-started-with-python/02_Getting_Started/02_getting_started.md

 * Keep comments short and clear
 * Write comments **above** the code they describe
-* Do not overuse comments—only write them where it helps understanding
+* Do not overuse comments, only write them where it helps understanding
 * Update comments if you change your code